Fuegians: Mythology

-All three Fuegian tribes had myths about culture heroes.
-Yámanas have dualistic myths about the two yoalox-brothers ([joalox]).
+At least three Fuegian nations had myths about culture heroes.
+Yahgan have dualistic myths about the two yoalox-brothers ([joalox]).
 They act as culture heroes, and sometimes stand in an antagonistic relation to each other, introducing opposite laws.
-Their figures can be compared to the Selk'nam Kwanyip-brothers.
+Their figures can be compared to the Selkʼnam Kwanyip-brothers.
 In general, the presence of dualistic myths in two compared cultures does not necessarily imply relatedness or diffusion.

-Some myths also feature shaman-like figures with similarities in the Yámana and Selk'nam tribes.
+Some myths also feature shaman-like figures with similarities in the Yahgan and Selkʼnam nations.

-The abundant and nutritious patagonian blenny (Eleginops maclovinus) were apparently not consumed and the rock art suggests they may have had some religious significance.
+The abundant and nutritious Patagonian blennie (Eleginops maclovinus) was apparently not consumed and rock art suggests it may have had some religious significance.

 Shamanism

-Both Selk'nam and Yámana had persons filling in shaman-like roles.
+Both Selkʼnam and Yahgan had persons filling in shaman-like roles.

-The Selk'nams believed their xon ([xon]) to have supernatural capabilities, e.g. to control weather and to heal.
+The Selkʼnam believed their xon ([xon]) to have supernatural capabilities, e.g. to control weather and to heal.
 The figure of xon appeared in myths, too.
-The Yámana yekamush ([jekamuʃ]) corresponds to the Selk'nam xon.
+The Yahgan yekamush ([jekamuʃ]) corresponds to the Selkʼnam xon.

-There are myths in both Yámána and Selk'nam tribes about a shaman using his power manifested as a whale.
+There are myths in both Yahgan and Selkʼnam nations about a shaman using his power manifested as a whale.
 In both examples, the shaman was "dreaming" while achieving this.
-For example, the body of the Selk'nam xon lay undisturbed while it was believed that he travelled and achieved wonderful deeds (e.g. taking revenge on a whole group of peoples).
-The Yámana yekamush made similar achievements while dreaming: he killed a whale and led the dead body to arbitrary places, and transformed himself into a whale as well.
-In another Selk'nam myth, the xon could use his power also for transporting whale meat.
+For example, the body of the Selkʼnam xon lay undisturbed while it was believed that he travelled and achieved wonderful deeds (e.g. taking revenge on a whole group of peoples).
+The Yahgan yekamush made similar achievements while dreaming: he killed a whale and led the dead body to arbitrary places, and transformed himself into a whale as well.
+In another Selkʼnam myth, the xon could use his power also for transporting whale meat.
 He could exercise this capability from great distances and see everything that happened during the transport.